-- Follow the procedure in before working inside your computer
+- 1. Follow the procedure in before working inside your computer.

-- 2 Remove the SD memory card
+- 2. Remove the SD memory card.

-- 3 Remove the base cover
+- 3. Remove the base cover.

-- 4 Remove the battery
+- 4. Remove the battery.

-5 Remove the WLAN
+- 5. Remove the WLAN.

-- 1 Peel off the tape securing the wireless antenna from the system board [1]. - 2 Disconnect the display cable from the connector on the system board [2, 3].
+- 1. Peel off the tape securing the wireless antenna from the system board [1]. - 2.
+Disconnect the display cable from the connector on the system board [2, 3].

-- 3 Unroute the display cable from the routing guides on the palmrest and keyboard assembly [1]. - 4 Remove the six (M2.5x5) screws that secure the left and right hinges to the system board, and palmrest and keyboard assembly [2].
+- 3. Unroute the display cable from the routing guides on the palmrest and keyboard assembly [1]. - 4.
+Remove the six (M2.5x5) screws that secure the left and right hinges to the system board, and palmrest and keyboard assembly [2].

-- 5 Lift the palmrest and keyboard assembly at an angle [1]. - 6 Lift the hinges to release the palmrest and keyboard assembly off the display assembly [2].
+- 5. Lift the palmrest and keyboard assembly at an angle [1]. - 6.
+Continue to lift the palmrest and keyboard assembly until it separates from the hinges [2].

-7 Slide and remove the palmrest and keyboard assembly off the display assembly.
+$\textbf{7.} \hspace{0.2in} \textbf{Slide and remove the palmrest and keyboard assembly off the display assembly.}$

-After performing all the preceding steps, you are left with display assembly.
+8. After performing all the preceding steps, you are left with display assembly.